 SSAS 5P13 – LANDSCAPE ECOLOGY AND ECOSYSTEM MANAGEMENT

-This course examines the drivers and consequences of global changes on the ecology of species at a range of spatial scales and introduces the utilization of geospatial statistics (e.g., GIS and RS) analysis.
-Topics covered include spatial ecology, disturbance ecology, conservation, public policy and health.
+The drivers and consequences of global changes on the ecology of species at a range of spatial scales using geospatial technologies (e.g., GIS and RS) and spatial data analyses.
+Topics include spatial ecology, disturbance ecology, conservation, restoration, management principles, public policy, and health.

 SSAS/BIOL 5P22 – CURRENT TOPICS IN CONSERVATION ECOLOGY AND BIODIVERSITY